Gurmann11/ci-cd-pipeline-jenkins-trivy-docker/README.md

 ---

-## 🔄 Workflow
+## 🏗️ Architecture

 1. Developer pushes code to GitHub
-2. Jenkins detects changes and triggers a build
+2. Jenkins detects changes and triggers the pipeline
-3. Docker image is created
+3. Application is built and Docker image is created
-4. Application is deployed inside a container
+4. Trivy scans the Docker image for vulnerabilities
+5. If no critical issues are found, the container is deployed

 ---